 Meanwhile, according to a report from the Ministry of Finance , the budget seems to have given significant priority to this work.
-The total revenue from environmental protection taxes and fees for the 2022-2024 period is about VND 141,118 billion.
-These revenues are included in the state budget, but implementing the Law on Environmental Protection 2020, the budget plan always sets aside a separate expenditure for environmental protection and the capital increases gradually each year, ensuring no less than 1% of total state budget expenditure.
+The total revenue from environmental protection taxes and fees for the 2022-2024 period is about 141,118 billion VND.
+These revenues are included in the state budget, but implementing the Law on Environmental Protection in 2020, the budget plan always sets aside a separate expenditure for environmental protection and the capital increases gradually each year, ensuring no less than 1% of total state budget expenditure.

 For its part, the representative of the Chemical Group reflected that many new issues, especially technical standards and regulations, have not been issued by the ministries.
 These include standards and regulations on the treatment of PG gypsum used as filling materials, road foundations, and restoration of areas where mineral exploitation has ended according to the provisions of the law on minerals and meeting environmental protection requirements; guidance on the burial of gypsum waste (PG gypsum) in cases where gypsum waste cannot be used or recycled...
-Therefore, even with funding, the treatment of the above industrial waste still faces many difficulties.
+Therefore, even if there is funding, the treatment of the above-mentioned industrial waste still faces many difficulties.

 The allocation of development investment capital, fiscal policies, and financial instruments for environmental protection not only needs to prioritize this area, but also needs to be spent correctly, spent sufficiently, and focused on efficiency.
 To achieve that goal, the first issue is to ensure a complete, easy-to-understand, and easy-to-implement legal framework.
 This task alone requires many ministries and sectors to participate.